 The weight gain associated with creatine use may be a disadvantage for some athletes.
 For example, if you participate in a weight-restricted sport such as wrestling or if your fitness goal is to lose weight, you may choose to avoid these supplements.
 Although creatine is a natural substance, excessive use may cause side effects including diarrhea, nausea, vomiting, dehydration and muscle cramps.
 Clark also cautions that, while creatine may rapidly increase your strength and muscle growth, your joints and tendons need time to adapt to the new loads placed on them in order to avoid injury.

 Consult with a health care professional prior to adding this or any supplement to your routine.
 As with other dietary supplements, creatine is unregulated by the U.S. Food and Drug Administration; therefore, if you choose to supplement, select a reputable source to help assure the quality of the product.
 If you prefer to increase your creatine load through whole foods, meat and fish are rich sources of this natural substance.

 Pros and Cons

-In summary, supplementing with creatine affords you the ability to work your muscles with increased energy and may help you add muscle mass by allowing you more intense workouts, important if you are looking to pack on pounds.
+While some people opt for something such as anabolic steroids, supplementing with creatine affords you the ability to work your muscles with increased energy and may help you add muscle mass by allowing you more intense workouts, important if you are looking to pack on pounds.
 Keep in mind, however, some of the mass you gain may be due to water weight and not to new muscle.
 For optimal results and to avoid overuse injuries, ramp up your creatine-fueled workouts gradually enough to allow your ligaments, tendons, and joints to adapt to the increased workload you place on your muscles.

 This article is for informational purposes only and should not be considered medical advice.